Isotopes of Hurwitz algebras: Isotopes of Hamilton's quaternions

-The aim of this section is to give a more detailed account for isotopes of real Hurwitz algebras whose underlying quadratic space is Euclidean.
+In this section , we give a more detailed account for isotopes of real Hurwitz algebras whose underlying quadratic space is Euclidean.
 Such a Hurwitz algebra is isomorphic to either $\R$, $\C$, $\H$, or $\O$, and the isotopes are precisely the real division algebras that are isotopic to a Hurwitz algebra.
-The isotopes of $\C$ are all the two-dimensional real division algebras, and their classification has been described in \cite{hupe04,dieterich05}.
-We therefore focus on the higher-dimensional cases, and let $A$ be either $\H$ or $\O$.
+The isotopes of $\C$ are all the two-dimensional real division algebras, and their classification has been described in \cite{dieterich05,hupe04}.
+While our goal is to study the isotopes of $\H$, some arguments hold also in the $8$-dimensional case.
+Thus, let $A$ be either $\H$ or $\O$.
 Our main tool will be polar decomposition of linear maps.

 Any $\a\in\gl(A)$ can be written as $\a=\a'\l$, where $\det(\a')=|\det(\a)|>0$ and $\l\in \ct=\{\I,\kappa\}$.
 Polar decomposition now yields $\a'=\zeta\d$, with $\zeta\in\so(A)$ and $\d\in\Pds(A)$.
 Hence $\a=\zeta\d\l$, and this decomposition is unique \cite[\S 14]{gantmacher59i}.